HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 } VkInstanceCreateInfo;
 ```

-This is the documentation given for the fields:

-- `sType` - The type of this structure.
+- `sType` is the type of this structure.
-- `pNext` - NULL or a pointer to an extension-specific structure.
+- `pNext` is `NULL` or a pointer to an extension-specific structure.
-- `flags` - Reserved for future use.
+- `flags` is reserved for future use.
-- `pApplicationInfo` - `NULL` or a pointer to an instance of `VkApplicationInfo`.
+- `pApplicationInfo` is `NULL` or a pointer to an instance of `VkApplicationInfo`.
 If not `NULL`, this information helps implementations recognize behavior inherent to classes of applications.
-- `enabledLayerCount` - The number of global layers to enable.
+- `enabledLayerCount` is the number of global layers to enable.
-- `ppEnabledLayerNames` - A pointer to an array of enabledLayerCount null-terminated UTF-8 strings containing the names of layers to enable for the created instance.
+- `ppEnabledLayerNames` is a pointer to an array of `enabledLayerCount` null-terminated UTF-8 strings containing the names of layers to enable for the created instance.
-- `enabledExtensionCount` - The number of global extensions to enable.
+- `enabledExtensionCount` is the number of global extensions to enable.
-- `ppEnabledExtensionNames` - A pointer to an array of enabledExtensionCount null-terminated UTF-8 strings containing the names of extensions to enable.
+- `ppEnabledExtensionNames` is a pointer to an array of `enabledExtensionCount` null-terminated UTF-8 strings containing the names of extensions to enable.

 Following the usage guidelines outlined in the specification, `VkInstanceCreateInfo` usage would look something like this: